Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 1. Problem Ideation & Intro to SPD 1.2
     - **Before Class** - think of problems in the world that could be solved with technology
     - **In Class Activities** -
         - *"Problem Area" Brainstorm & Pitch creation* - In class, we'll brainstorm problems areas and product ideas for our term 2 SPD project.
 You'll also hone your "pitch" for your idea that you will use to convince someone to work with you.
-This term, we'll work on projects in pairs instead of building projects on our own.
+This term, we'll work on projects in pairs instead of building an app or website on our own.
     - **After Class** - 1) Work on your pitch of your product idea, we'll give formal pitches and find partners during the next class 2) try and find a partner to work on your project with.
 3) Conduct user interviews to hone and validate your idea
 1. Pitching, Pair Formation, Wireframing
     - **In Class Activities** -
         -  *Product Pitches* - Students will pitch their product idea (both verbally and through text) and self select into partner pairs.
 This is a great exercise in persuasion and collaboration.
         -  **Draft Wireframe - Create a wireframe for your app.
+As we learned last term, it's critical to user test this wireframe to ensure that it is intuitive and meets user needs.
-    - **After Class** -
+    - **After Class** - 1) conduct user interviews for your idea 2) get feedback on your wireframe
-1. Sprint Planning
+1. Wireframe feedback & UI/UX intro
     - **In Class Activities**
-        - *Run a Sprint Planning meeting - Professional engineering teams do
+        - *Giving & Recieving Feedback Challenge*
-    - **After Class** - 1) finish your user interview script, 2) try and schedule interviews with people or organizations affected by your problem area.
-We'll do a more formal reach out at the end of next class 3) read this [email charter (5 min)](http://www.emailcharter.org/)
+    - **After Class** -
-1. Email Fundamentals
+1. XXXXXX
     - **In Class Activities**
-        - *Professional Email Challenge* - Masterful product developers are experts at communicating with people inside and outside their organization.
-Students are required to complete a simulation in which they will reply ~10 email prompts using professional business communication standards outlined in [these slides](https://docs.google.com/presentation/d/18TCD_bh5rBBMyT2NvWj0roGJodb8UzHyj2yaPbnkNNM/edit#slide=id.p).
-These prompts mimic emails you will receive and send throughout their career and in future classes of this term.
-Student emails will be evaluated based on their how actionable, concise and appreciative they.
-Assignment will be given in class.
+        - *Professional Email Challenge* .
     - **After Class** - 1) get feedback from a peer on your email drafts 2) email a few people to conduct a user interview with them
 1. Rejection Therapy - User Interview Lab
     - **In Class Activities**